LiamBatiste/Port-Prospects/README.md

 <br></br>

-![avg build year hport dvessels](https://github.com/user-attachments/assets/e645d47e-5332-4fdb-8227-02d3a2a7c4e5) The displayed graphic is focused on the home ports with the oldest average build year for defense vessels.
-This can provide Wärtsilä with leads for the home ports of **defense specific vessels** that have a higher likelihood of being outdated and so in need of an upgrade to an engine that more closely aligns with the goal of net zero emissions proposed by the International Maritime Organisation (IMO) by or around 2050.
+![avg build year hport dvessels](https://github.com/user-attachments/assets/e645d47e-5332-4fdb-8227-02d3a2a7c4e5) The displayed graphic is focused on the home ports with the oldest average build year for defence vessels.
+This can provide Wärtsilä with leads for the home ports of **defence specific vessels** that have a higher likelihood of being outdated and so in need of an upgrade to an engine that more closely aligns with the goal of net zero emissions proposed by the International Maritime Organisation (IMO) by or around 2050.
 It should also be noted that the ports are further categorised by propulsion types for greater granularity - for this instance there are multiple occurances of both Gas Turbine and Motor propulsion types.
 <br></br>

 ![avg build year hport fvessels](https://github.com/user-attachments/assets/7983a0de-1538-4968-a58a-9399870e4aca)